 martes, 4 de febrero de 2014

-Phlebolymphedema is a unique condition of combined insufficiency of both the venous and lymphatic systems.
-There is a very close relationship between the venous and lymphatic systems; therefore a venous obstruction may develop a phlebo-lymphedema.
-Here we find a failure in the dual outflow system, and although being totally different hemodynamic mechanisms, they are mutually dependant and complementary circulation systems.
+Phlebolymphedema is a unique condition resulting from the combination of circulatory insufficiency of two systems, both venous and lymphaticThere is a very close relationship between the venous and lymphatic systems, therefore a venous obstruction may develop a phlebo-lymphedema.
+Here we find a failure in the dual outflow system, and although they have totally different hemodynamic mechanisms, they are mutually dependent and complementary circulation systems.
 Due to their intimately integrated function, failure in one system means then additional burden and overload of the other.

 There are various causes: Primary Phlebolymphedema and Secondary Phlebolymphedema

 Primary Phlebolymphedema is caused by a congenital defect, involving an outset of diffused trancular lymphatic malformation, affecting both the venous and lymphatic systems.
-Primary Phlebolymphedema is still a relatively unknown condition and in the majority of cases represents the clinical manifestation of Klippel –Trenaunay Syndrome.
-The presence of an arteriovenous malformation makes the overall condition of Primary Phlebolymphedema much harder to manage.
-It is also thought that Long-term strain on the lymphatic system can be a cause of phlebo-lymphedema
+Primary phlebolymphedema is still a relatively unknown condition and in the majority of cases represents the clinical manifestation of Klippel–Trenaunay Syndrome.
+The presence of an arteriovenous malformation makes the overall condition of primary phlebolymphedema much harder to manage.
+It is also thought that Long-term strain on the lymphatic system can be a cause of phlebo-lymphedema.

-Patients should be specially careful when choosing a lymphedema Multidisciplinary Expert Centre of Reference/Excellence, as not all centers and counties offer or provide the same treatment options.
-The best choice is the Expert Reference Centre of Excellence that applies Complete Decongestive Therapy (CDT), which is recognized as the "Gold Standard" treatment for Lymphedema.
-Read more about the components that form part of the Conservative Treatment in the German Scientific Protocol HERE.
+Patients should also take special care when choosing a Multidisciplinary Expert Center of Reference for Lymphedema, as not all countries and centers provide the same treatment options.
+The best choice is a center of reference that provides Complete Decongestive Therapy (CDT), which is recognized as the “Gold Standard” treatment for lymphedema.

 SCIENTIFIC SOCIETIES